PaulDodd/folding_game/README.md

 2. open a terminal
 3. cd /path/to/repo
 4. sh start.sh
-5. open a browserand enter http://localhost:8000/folding_menu.html
+5. open a browser and enter http://localhost:8000/folding_menu.html